White bread

 5

-Take the dough slices you cut and give them the form of corn bread, shaping them to the desired size.
-If it becomes difficult, you can use a rolling pin for a more perfect flat shape.
-Andean arepas must be thin, with a thickness of about half a centimeter (one quarter of an inch).
+Take the dough slices and shape them into the form of corn bread, adjusting to the desired size.
+If shaping by hand becomes difficult, you can use a rolling pin to achieve a more precise, flat shape.
+Andean arepas should be thin, with a thickness of about half a centimeter (one quarter of an inch).
+Pricking the dough lightly with a fork can help prevent it from puffing up excessively during cooking, ensuring even cooking.

 How to Make Andean Arepas - Step 5